oslc-op/sysml-oslc-server/readme.md

 ## Developer Info - Manual steps when re-generating model and code

-The SysML domain classes are generated, based on an Lyo model that is itself transformed from the Sysml EMF model.
+The SysML domain classes are generated, based on a Lyo model that is itself transformed from the Sysml EMF model.

-There are currently 3 manual steps that need to be handled when regenerting the code.
+There are currently 3 manual steps that need to be handled when re-generating the code.

 - The first can be automated in the future.
 - The second is due to a limitation in LyoDesigner.